kayahans/qmc-dft-python/README.md

 # qmc-dft-python

-QMC-DFT-Python is a lightweight open-source code for scientits and enthusiasts to understand the basic concepts behind most popular electronic structure calculation methods: Density Functional Theory (DFT) and quantum Monte carlo (QMC).
-Although there are numerous brilliant textbooks in the fields of QMC and DFT, so far they largely remain conceptual.
-I think people would benefit from reading the codes in here to start code development in these fields.
-Material in this repository can easily be adapted for an undergraduate scientific computation course.
-There are various memory and performance considerations in the code, but they are very minimal at this stage.
+QMC-DFT-Python is a lightweight open-source code for scientists and enthusiasts to understand the basic concepts behind the most popular electronic structure calculation method: Density Functional Theory (DFT) and also quantum Monte carlo (QMC).
+Although there are numerous brilliant textbooks in the fields of QMC and DFT, in my opinion so far they largely remain conceptual.
+I think people would benefit from reading the codes in here to start their own development.
+I believe that the material in this repository can easily be adapted for an advanced undergraduate scientific computation course.
+There are various memory and performance considerations in the code, but they are kept very minimal at this stage to focus on concepts.

 Please refer to the links below for textbooks and to the state of the art codes.